v-grishechko/android-guidelines/project_style_guidelines.md

 #### 2.2.10.2 Annotation style

-Annotations that are applied to a method or class should always be defined in the declaration, with only one per line:
+Annotations that are applied to a method or class should always be defined in the declaration:

-    @Annotation
-    @AnotherAnnotation
+    @Annotation @AnotherAnnotation
     public class SomeClass {

       @SomeAnotation